radiac/mara/docs/upgrading.rst

 ---------------------
 Feature:

-* Class-based event handlers, with support for use as command functions
+* Added class-based event handlers, with support for use as command functions
+* Removed ClientSerialiser, replaced with improved Field serialiser
+* Added client containers

 0.4.0, 2015-11-21
 -----------------
 Feature:

-* Rename project
+* Renamed project
-* Add angel to support seamless restarts
+* Added angel to support seamless restarts

 Internal:

-* Add root_path setting for more reliable relative paths
+* Added root_path setting for more reliable relative paths

 0.3.0, 2015-02-16
 -----------------
 Feature:

-* Restructure from plugin-based command to framework
+* Restructured from plugin-based command to framework

 0.2.1, 2012-01-20